-minimum required levels of annual production of at least \$100 per ha in gross sales ("Minimum Production")
+• minimum required levels of annual production of at least \$100 per ha in gross sales ("Minimum Production")

-• exploration expenditures of 10 times the Penalty.
+- payment of an additional amount referred as the Penalty - exploration expenditures of 10 times the Penalty.

 Compliance with one of these three maintenance obligations, together with timely payment of License Fees, is required to keep them in good standing.
 Failure to comply with License Fee payments or Penalty payments for two consecutive years causes the forfeiture of the mineral concessions.
 The maintenance obligations apply equally to the one (1) new concession once it is integrated into the UEA.